-Programs also offer information on risk reduction that strives to empower victims, how to recognize warning signals and how to avoid potential attacks, and do so without victim-blaming approaches.
+Programs offer variety of prevention and awareness programs that are designed to help risk reduction via the decrease occurrence of sexual misconduct concerns, educate and encourage bystander intervention, and to help empower victims and bystanders to promote safety and to help individuals and communities address conditions that facilitate violence.
+Programming endeavor to provide education on how to recognize warning signals and how to avoid potential attacks, and do so without victim-blaming approaches.
 Throughout the year, ongoing awareness and prevention campaigns are directed to students and employees, including faculty, often taking the form of campaigns, emails, guest speakers and events such as: